Springjunky/docker-local-build-environment/README.md

 Gitlab is very very fast with new releases and sometimes the api has breaking changes.
 If something does not work take a look at the Jenkins Bugtracker.

 ### Sonar
-You need to install some rules (Administration - System - Update Center - Available - Serach: Java)
+You need to install some rules (Administration - System - Update Center - Available - Search: Java)

 ### Nexus
 Some ToDo for me described here